Tim Walz, the 2024 Democratic VP candidate, says he’ll seek a third term as Minnesota’s governor

 Vice President Kamala Harris picked Walz as her running mate on the 2024 Democratic presidential ticket after his attack line against former President Donald Trump and his running mate, then-Ohio Sen. JD Vance — “These guys are just weird” — spread widely.

 Walz had been building up his national profile since their defeat in November.
-He’s been a sharp critic of Trump as he’s toured early caucus and primary states.
+He was a sharp critic of Trump as he toured early caucus and primary states.
 In May, he called on Democrats in South Carolina to stand up to Trump, saying, “Maybe it’s time for us to be a little meaner.”

-The governor came under heavy GOP criticism after a Minnesota speech in May when he compared Immigration and Customs Enforcement agents under Trump to the Gestapo in Nazi Germany.
-Congressional Republicans called him out at a hearing on immigration in June, but he refused to apologize.
+“I’ve always tried to do what’s right for Minnesota, and I’ll never stop fighting to protect us from the chaos, corruption, and cruelty coming out of Washington,” Walz said in his announcement.

-Walz, 61, is also frequently mentioned as a potential 2028 presidential candidate, but in an interview with Axios in July, he said he would not make a White House bid if he sought reelection.
+Walz, 61, has been frequently mentioned as a potential 2028 presidential candidate, but he told Axios in July he would not run for president if he sought reelection.

-Walz said in February that he would not run for the U.S. Senate seat being vacated by Tina Smith because he was more interested in staying governor.
-While his gubernatorial campaign was actively raising money, he held off on making it official, hoping to first get past this year’s regular and special sessions of the Legislature.

-But within days after finishing that work, his close political ally, former Minnesota House Speaker Melissa Hortman, was assassinated by a man posing as a police officer.
+His close political ally, former Minnesota House Speaker Melissa Hortman, was assassinated in June by a man posing as a police officer.
 Walz delivered a eulogy at her funeral.
 Trump refused to call Walz to offer condolences, saying it would have been a waste of time.

+Walz and Minnesota mourned again late last month when two children were killed and 21 people were injured in a shooting at a Minneapolis church where students from an affiliated school were celebrating Mass.

+Walz then said he would call a special session of the Legislature to pass school and gun safety laws, but he has not set a date yet, nor proposed specific legislation for it.
+He said in his announcement Tuesday that one of his priorities is to “get serious about gun violence.”

 Walz’s run for the vice presidency introduced the former high school teacher with a “Midwest Dad” image to a wider, national audience.
 But it also brought new scrutiny of his record as governor and as a congressman before that, and his tendency to embellish or exaggerate details and mangle his words.